 Hrs: 60-90 mins per module

-Best suited for: student dietitians or APDs wanting to get a taste for paediatric nutrition before investing in one of the more recognised courses.
+Best suited for: student dietitians or APDs wanting to get a taste for the field before investing in one of the more recognised courses.

 SOS Approach to Feeding